-Description: This course is the study of computer hardware, peripheral devices, and operating systems.
+Description: The Computer Systems course is the study of computer hardware, peripheral devices, and operating systems.
 Students gain an understanding of how hardware and peripheral devices are connected and function in the operation of a computer.
 Students also learn how the operating system software works in conjunction with the hardware to service the software applications.
 This basic knowledge will enable students to install, maintain, troubleshoot, and repair computer systems and peripherals.
 It will also enable them to upgrade, maintain, and troubleshoot operating systems.
+Hands-on experiences are provided in the corequisite ETRO 287L.